imranhasanraaz/jmeter-perfomance-testing/README.md

 - As of JMeter 5.6, Java 8 and above are supported.
 - we suggest  multicore cpus with 4 or more cores.
 - Memory 16GB RAM is a good value.

+# Elements of a minimal test plan
+- Thread Group

+    The root element of every test plan.
+Simulates the (concurrent) users and then run all requests.
+Each thread simulates a single user.

+- HTTP Request Default (Configuration Element)

+- HTTP Request (Sampler)

+- Summary Report (Listener)

+# Test Plan

+Testplan > Add > Threads (Users) > Thread Group (this might vary dependent on the jMeter version you are using)

+- Name: Users
+- Number of Threads (users): 200 to 400
+- Ramp-Up Period (in seconds): 1
+- Loop Count: 1